Skip to main content

 • parental samples may be needed for interpretation of the proband’s result.
 Parental samples can be taken alongside that of the proband, and their DNA stored, or can be requested at a later date if needed.

-• All of the above tests are DNA based and require an amniocentesis or chorionic villus sample or fetal blood sample in an EDTA tube (purple-topped tube).
+• All of the above tests are DNA based and require an amniocentesis or chorionic villus sample or fetal blood sample in an EDTA tube (typically a purple-topped tube).

 • Information about patient eligibility and test indications was correct at the time of writing.
 When requesting a test, please refer to the National Genomic Test Directory to confirm the right test for your patient.